glowing-sea/java-cublino/README.md

 The orientation of the die is encoded as a character from `a`-`x`.
 The case of the character determines the player the die belongs to.
 An upper case character indicates the dice belongs to player one, a lower case character indicates that it belongs to player two.

-The dice orientations are numbered sequentially, first by the number facing upwards, then the number facing forwards (towards row `7` of the board).
+The dice orientations are numbered sequentially, first by the number facing upwards, then the number facing forwards (towards row `7` of the state).
 The following rules allow for all dice faces to be determined:
 - The numbers on the opposite sides of a die sum to seven
 - The dice used in this game are known as 'right-handed'.
 This means if the number one is facing up and the number two is facing away from you, the number three will be on the left face of the die.
 All dice provided by the course have this orientation as do most western dice.
 If you are using your own dice to visualise the placement of the faces please check they have this arrangement.